- 02 Feb 2023

 - 4 Minutes to read

-When a lot of transactions happen within the BizTalk servers, there may be chances of CPU and memory spiking up and resources will become unavailable.
-The performance data monitoring feature helps the administrator to understand the health of BizTalk/SQL Server with windows performance metrics at frequent intervals.
+When a lot of transactions happen within the BizTalk servers, there may be chances of CPU and memory spikes, and resources will become unavailable.
+The performance data monitoring feature helps the administrator to understand the health of BizTalk/SQL Server with Windows performance metrics at frequent intervals.